 This technique is great for soft and fuzzy surfaces much like a teddy bear’s fur and the likes.
 This can also be a great technique to convey realistic skin as you can easily control the lightness and the darkness in areas where you need them to be.

-Just remember the harder your pencil strokes are the more value it will add to your drawing.
+Just remember the harder your pencil strokes are the more value they will add to your drawing.

-A technique that embraces the shape of your subject creating an interesting result.
+A technique that embraces the shape of your subject creates an interesting result.
 Contour shading can go in any direction or angle that you like.